markjlyon/spaceopera/COOLER.md

 # THINGS OVERHEARD NEAR THE REPLICATOR

+## EMPRESS KATERINA I
+Rumor has it that Empress Katherine has an actual suitor now, not just rejected people hanging around hoping they can change her mind.
+The reason they believe this is because they have publically stopped taking potential suitor interviews.
+No one knows, or if they know they aren't telling, who this person is or anything about them.

+## OLYMPIA TZIMISCE
+Rumor has it that the incrediblely beautiful, sexy, powerful, and scary Cmdr Olympia Tzimisce has entered into a serious relationship with an ex-PSICorps member.
+It is most probably the clairvoyant Taranis Xer, as few other men are in or have left the PSICorps.
+Lucky man, if having his mind read all the time works for him.
+And how does she feel about his ability to voyer her body any time he likes?
+Maybe its a match made in heaven?
+Wait, wasn't he dating the sexy green alien Shara at some point?
+Guess that didn't work out.

 ## LATINUM HEISTS
 Rumor has it that there have been a plague of latinum thefts across the quadrant, excepting USC facilities.
 This is really strange since latinum has a reputation of requiring physical transportation, with transporter technolgy being unable to move it.
 Yet, somehow, it is disappearing from vaults and even starship transports.
 Maybe the new wormhole technology just encountered could do it?
 But what would they want with latinum?
 Don't they use some kind of social or patent based currency?